giantswarm/architect-orb/docs/integration_test_job.md

 - The default kubernetes version we test with is set in the integration-test job.
-- This can be override if you need to test with another version.
+- This can be overriden if you need to test with another version.
 - The KIND node image must have been retagged with [retagger].

 ```yaml